RobotsAndPencils/react-robits/README.md

 $ git push heroku master
 ```

-Deploy changes from a branch besides `master`:
+Deploy changes from a branch besides `master`, such as `testbranch`:

 ```
 $ git push heroku testbranch:master